ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-elastic-map-reduce.md

 - Buckets - a file in a directory table used to manage tables; more efficient that 1000s of small partitions

-- Views & indexes - same as RDBDS
+- Views &amp; indexes - same as RDBmS

 - Hive Metastore - stores information about partitions, schemas, tables & locations, and columns/column types